 It was his turn to get shocked and gawk at me with a gaping mouth.
 I propelled the car ahead.

 Immediately afterwards, the potholes gave way to a newly laid patch of asphalt and I pressed the accelerator with gusto.
 However, barely minutes into a decent drive I thought I saw a giant tree lying astride on the road ahead.
 As I moved closer to the spot, I could make out the huge trunk filling the entire road with its dense branches and foliage.
-Suddenly, my pulse quickened as I caught sight off what appeared to be the rear of a car, peeking from right under the prostrate trunk.
-As I parked my car to a side and ran towards the spot I could see countless pieces of broken windshields sprayed all over the road along with bits of plastic interspersed with a rich crop of jamuns.
+Suddenly, my pulse quickened as I caught sight off what appeared to be the rear of a car, peeking from right under the prostrate tree.
+As I parked my car to a side and ran towards the spot I could see countless pieces of shattered glass sprayed all over the road along with bits of plastic interspersed with twigs and leaves.
 ‘O, my God!
 O, my God!
 O, my God!’
 That was all I could think!
 It was the very same car, the Volkswagen Polo, that had been driving neck-to-neck with us minutes earlier but all that could be seen now was a barely recognizable mass of jumbled, twisted metal.
 It must have happened seconds before although I was sure I’d never heard a thud or a roar of a falling tree probably because I had the music on.
-Flattened to mid-riff, it sat very squat, compressed amazingly low into the road.
+Flattened to mid-riff, the car now sat very squat, compressed amazingly low into the road.
 The bonnet had ripped open and its contents had lodged into the trunk to become one with it.
-The car had probably met the falling tree bang onto its face and the roof.
+It had probably met the falling tree bang onto its face and the roof.
 A pale green liquid had started seeping out of what was once the front of the car and mixing on the road with the deep scarlet streak oozing out of the driver’s location.
 With a sickening heart, I realized that nothing much could be attempted there without a crane and a rescue team with gas-cutters.

 ‘Accident!
 Accident!’
 Someone shouted behind me.
 I looked back to realize I was no longer alone there.
 Another car had come to stop along with a state transport bus.
 I could see many people running towards the wreckage now.